-Type of Study: Non-randomized control group
+Type of Study: Nonequivalent control group design

 Number of Participants: 158

-- Age range — 12-20
+- Age — 12-20 years (Mean=15 years)

-- Race/Ethnicity — 33% Hispanic, 47% Black, 13% white, 1% Asian or Pacific Islander, 6% bi-racial or other.
+- Race/Ethnicity — 33% Hispanic, 47% Black, 13% White, 1% Asian or Pacific Islander, and 6% Bi-racial or Other

-- Gender — Not Specified
+- Gender — 63% Male

-- Status — Youth in residential treatment.
+- Status — Participants were youth in residential treatment centers.

 Location/Institution: Northeastern U.S.

 Summary: (To include comparison groups, outcomes, measures, notable limitations)

-Length of post-intervention follow-up: None.
+Length of postintervention follow-up: None.

-Date Research Evidence Last Reviewed by CEBC: June 2013
+Date Research Evidence Last Reviewed by CEBC: November 2017